Last updated on May 19, 2026

 Irencrag Feat

-It may seem a bit โ€œexpensiveโ€ for a ritual, but it's a critical piece in some decks that want to cast a finisher spell during a single turn.
-Common targets include Etali, Primal Conqueror or Muxus, Goblin Grandee.
+It may seem a bit โ€œexpensiveโ€ for a ritual, but Irencrag Feat is a critical piece in some decks that want to cast a finisher spell a few turns early.
+Common follow-ups include Etali, Primal Conqueror or Muxus, Goblin Grandee.
 A similar card to this red sorcery is Geosurge, but aside from being more restrictive in terms of what you can cast with it, itโ€™s considerably harder to cast outside of a mono-red deck.

 #24.
 Mox Amber